 In 1943, the small farm settlement of Richland, in Eastern Washington State, became a government city to house the thousands of people who came to work at the Hanford Works, part of the secret Manhattan Project to build an atomic bomb.
 Although the government provided some entertainment for the workers’ leisure time, the residents banded together early on to bring culture to this isolated place, and the arts became a vital part of the community.

 Thelma Pearson, an art teacher at Jefferson Elementary School, organized one small group of artists during the late forties.
 They met in her school art room to paint, support each other, give workshops, and organize displays of their work.
-In 1948, they wrote a constitution, officially founding Allied Arts Association.
+In 1947 or ‘48, they wrote a constitution, officially founding Allied Arts Association.

 Activities of the group over the years included seminars, art classes, field trips, workshops, and sessions of outdoor sketching.
-The organization loaned paintings to the library and local businesses, helped art teachers in schools, donated art books to the library, awarded scholarships to art students, contributed to the Artist-in-Schools program, and organized exhibits.
-Early exhibits were held at the old Richland Library and at a furniture store.
+The organization loaned paintings to the library and local businesses, helped art teachers in schools, donated art books to the library, awarded scholarships to art students, contributed to an Artist-in-Schools program, and organized exhibits.
+Early exhibits were held at places as diverse as the old Richland Library and a furniture store called Skewes.

 The first Sidewalk Show was held at Richland’s Uptown Shopping Center in 1950.
 It was called the Clothesline Show because paintings were hung on clotheslines strung up in the breezeway between sections of the strip mall.
-The eight or so participating artists that year also displayed 3-dimensional art and craft work on card tables.
-About eight artists participated in that first show.
-Since then, the Sidewalk Show has been held in several locations, including the Harry Kramer Center grounds and the park across from the Federal Building.
-Now called Art in the Park, our major fundraising project is a major community event in Howard Amon Park.
+Some of the eight or so participating artists that year also displayed 3-dimensional art and craft work on card tables.
+Over the years the Sidewalk Show was held in several locations, including areas across from the Federal Building.
+Now called Art in the Park, our major fundraising project is a major community event in Howard Amon Park along the Columbia River.

-In 1975, Allied Arts Association received the Washington State Governor’s Award.
-This honored the organization for outstanding, sustained volunteer effort in promoting the visual arts in the community and for establishing a gallery/workshop facility that benefited members and the community alike.
-The award certificate and commemorative gift, a raku vessel by Seattle artist Jean Griffith, are displayed in the building.
-The recognition was especially significant because no grant money had been used for programs or additions to the building; commissions from gallery and Sidewalk Show sales and a committed Board of Directors and large number of other volunteers keep the building and its activities running.
+In 1975, the Association received the Washington State Governor’s Award.
+This honored the organization for outstanding, sustained volunteer effort in promoting the visual arts in the community and for establishing a gallery/workshop facility that served members and the community alike.
+The award certificate and commemorative gift, a raku vessel by Seattle potter Jean Griffith, are displayed in the building.
+The recognition was especially significant because no grant money had been used for the group’s programs or additions to the building; commissions from gallery and Sidewalk Show sales and labor and prudence of a committed Board of Directors and many other volunteers, along with a paid Office Administrator, kept the building and its activities running.
 In 1987, local architect Jim Dillman connected the two original buildings with a “Northern Desert” style modern gallery addition and bathrooms, leaving the old concrete block walls of the original buildings exposed as part of the new space.
 Five years later, Dillman added an educational wing for classes, meetings and storage.